Who, where, How

-I request that my clients commit to an initial three months of sessions, since that is the minimum span of time necessary to get a genuine sense for how coaching can improve their life. a six to twelve month commitment is where you start to see significant transformation through the coaching partnership.
+The minimum committment for coaching with me is three months.
+That is the shortest span of time in which you could get a genuine sense for how coaching can improve your life.
+A six to twelve month commitment is when you begin to see truly significant transformation and lasting results through the coaching partnership.

 Coaching session Frequency and Duration

-Duration: Coaching sessions usually last up to 50 minutes.
+Duration: Coaching sessions usually last around 45 minutes.

 I also offer “Crunch Time” Coaching packages to clients who would like an extra push for a temporary period of time to stay on track with their goals and meet major deadlines.
 These involve a coaching session each week plus daily check-in calls, and support via text six days each week.